ataylor89/assembly/printf/README.md

 For these reasons, it is more practical to use the stack to pass arguments to a function.

 We use the stack to pass arguments to a function.
 We also use the stack to preserve register values.

+## Understanding the frame pointer and the stack pointer

+The frame pointer is a register that stores the start address of the current function's stack frame.

+In the ARM64 architecture, the frame pointer is register X29.

+The stack pointer is a register that stores the end address of the stack.

+The stack pointer points to the "top" of the stack.

+In the ARM64 architecture, the stack pointer is register SP.

+We can also say that the stack pointer stores the end address of the current function's stack frame.

+The top of the stack is equivalent to the end address of the current function's stack frame.

+So the frame pointer points to the start of the stack frame, and the stack pointer points to the end of the stack frame.

+The frame pointer is fixed during the execution of the function.

+The stack pointer often changes during the execution of the function.

+When a function pushes new data onto the stack, the stack pointer gets decremented.

+It's important to know that, in many computer systems, including x86 systems and ARM64 systems, the stack grows downward.

+The stack pointer gets decremented whenever data is pushed onto the stack.

+So the frame pointer is always greater than or equal to the stack pointer.

+When a function returns, the stack pointer gets set to the frame pointer.

+The code that calls the function can load the old frame pointer from memory into register X29.

+This way, the code that calls the function has the correct frame pointer and the correct stack pointer.

+In summary, a function's stack frame is defined by the frame pointer and the stack pointer.

+The frame pointer points to the start of the stack frame; the stack pointer points to the end of the stack frame.

+All of the data that a function allocates onto the stack is stored between these two memory addresses.